-Problem: Solution: Squeezed Tan Buttons too MANY times during dosing.
+Problem: Solution: Clicked tan buttons too MANY times during dosing.
 Discontinue dosing and check your blood glucose every 30 minutes for the next 2 hours, or as recommended by your healthcare professional.
 Take appropriate steps, as recommended by your healthcare professional, to manage low blood glucose readings.
 The Dose Count Card may be used to aid in dosing.
-Squeezed Tan Buttons too FEW times during dosing.
+Clicked tan buttons too FEW times during dosing.
 Discontinue dosing and check your blood glucose every 30 minutes for the next 2 hours, or as recommended by your healthcare professional.
 Take appropriate steps, as recommended by your healthcare professional, to manage high blood glucose readings.
 The Dose Count Card may be used to aid in dosing.